Sebastian Santa Maria

-Sebastian Santa Maria (September 24, 1959-October 20, 1996) was a Chilean-Swiss musician.
+Sebastian Santa Maria (September 24, 1959 – October 20, 1996) was a Chilean-Swiss musician.
 He was born in 1959 in Santiago, Chile, but settled in Lausanne, Switzerland at age 17.

 He played the piano in several clubs in Lausanne until beginning a fertile career as a composer, composing a number of songs including some made for Catherine Lara, Bernard Lavilliers, for Viktor Lazlo's album My Delicious Poisons and Isabelle Adjani.

-Beside these composer activities, he also played numerous piano duet jazz concerts with François Lindemann, and a few years later he founded with Lindemann a unique group of seven Steinways called Piano Seven.
+Besides these composing activities, he also played numerous piano duet jazz concerts with François Lindemann, and a few years later, he founded with Lindemann a unique group of seven Steinways called Piano Seven.

-He also participated on the reincarnation of British band The Zombies, playing on their 1991 album, New World.
+He also participated in the reincarnation of British band The Zombies, playing on their 1991 album, New World.
 As a solo artist, he released a few singles and one full-length album (Latino, 1994).
 A second album, Corpus, was released posthumously in 1997.

 Santa Maria died of adrenoleukodystrophy in 1996 in Lausanne.